sy77777en/video_annotation_folk/labels_markdown/cam_setup/shot_size/index.md

 - Does the camera move from a tight to a wider shot?

-- Is there a transition from close-up to broader view?

 - Does the framing become more expansive over time?

 - Is there a progression from tight to wide framing?

 - Does the shot expand its field of view?

-- Is there a shift from confined to expansive framing?
+- Does the shot size transition from small to large?

-- Does the camera pull back from the subject?
+- Does the shot size increase over time?

-- Is there a change from close to distant framing?
+- Is there a change in shot size from close-up to a wider view?

+- Does the framing shift from a smaller to a larger shot size?

+- Does the video expand from a tight shot to a wider composition?

 </details>

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A shot that transitions from a smaller to a larger frame size.
+- The shot size transitions from small to large.

 </details>